Help our dad be there for his grandkids

 Even though I get really tired on these Cancer drugs I still work 4 days a week.
 I think I need to keep my mind busy at the moment. !!!!

 I am getting a few different side effects but am managing them reasonably well.
 But I try not to complain.

 The cancer journey is tough, frightening, and expensive, but every time I look at my boys or my grandchildren, it helps me stay focused.

 Im doing what I can to help out my dad

 The funds will go towards the cost of treatment

-From dad: I will indeed lol: thank you so much Louise for your support and most kind words x
+From dad: thank you so much Louise for your support and most kind words x

 FundraiseYou can start a fundraiser to have your own page that raises money directly for the beneficiary.